Les bonnes femmes - Claude Chabrol - Albert Dinan - Bernadette Lafont - Jean-Louis Maury - Jane - Marcel

 1960, directed by Claude Chabrol

 Les bonnes femmes opens with the Spirit of Liberty (le Génie de la Liberté) atop the July Column at the center of the Place de la Bastille.
-The appliance shop that unites the four “bonnes femmes” of the title is a short distance away near the site of the historic prison, which is so central to French history that its storming on 14 July 1792 gave France its national holiday.
+The appliance shop that unites the four “bonnes femmes” is a short distance away near the site of the historic prison, which is so central to French history that its storming on 14 July 1792 gave France its national holiday.
 The statue and its location both point to the first word in France’s national motto, “Liberté, égalité, fraternité”.
 Les bonnes femmes is concerned with a question of liberty, although the movie consistently expresses it in the negative.
 All of the film’s major signs point to confinement – the Bastille, the zoo, the store, the situation of working class women, even time itself.

-In one of the first lines, Jane’s soldier boyfriend says he can’t stay out late or he’ll be “confined to the barracks”.
+In one of the first lines, Jane’s boyfriend says he can’t stay out late or he’ll be “confined to the barracks”.
 For him confinement is an unpleasant threat, but for the women it’s a constant fact of life.
 Ginette, Jacqueline, Jane, and Rita live in a world where men do what they please with women.
-The imbalance is so extreme that there’s scarcely a man to be seen who doesn’t play a part in confining women, starting with the barker luring men into the Grisbi Club.
-Marcel is a rapist; his companion Albert is a pervert; André is a murderer; Rita’s fiancé Henri is a spineless tyrannical snob; shop owner Mr. Belin harasses his employees; and Ginette’s theater manager shows no sympathy to her.
+The imbalance is so extreme that there’s scarcely a man who doesn’t play a part in confining women, starting with the barker luring men into the Grisbi Club.
+Marcel is a rapist; his companion Albert is a pervert; André is a murderer; Rita’s fiancé Henri is a spineless tyrannical snob; shop owner Mr. Belin harasses his employees; and Ginette’s theater manager shows her no sympathy.
 Henri’s father is a hypocrite who sells canned food that he wouldn’t touch himself; Dolly Bell’s burlesque brings out the lewd savage in every male; and at the swimming pool every man except André watches passively as Marcel and Albert abuse the women.
 The movie’s title means “The Good Women” but its unspoken corollary is that the men are not so good.

 Les bonnes femmes - Claude Chabrol - Mario David - André